The very big picture:

 In the big picture:

 The “big picture” is the months-to-years timeframe – the timeframe in which Cyclical Bulls and Bears operate.
-The U.S. Bull-Bear Indicator (see Fig. 3) is in Cyclical Bull territory at 64.39, down from the prior week’s 67.57.
+The U.S. Bull-Bear Indicator (see Fig. 3) is in Cyclical Bull territory at 65.49, down slightly from the prior week’s 65.75.

 In the intermediate and Shorter-term picture:

-The Shorter-term (weeks to months) Indicator (see Fig. 4) turned negative on March 24th.
-The indicator ended the week at 24, unchanged from the prior week’s 24.
-Separately, the Intermediate-term Quarterly Trend Indicator – based on domestic and international stock trend status at the start of each quarter – was positive entering April, indicating positive prospects for equities in the second quarter of 2017.
+The Shorter-term (weeks to months) Indicator (see Fig. 4) turned positive on April 3rd.
+The indicator ended the week at 9, up from the prior week’s 7.
+Separately, the Intermediate-term Quarterly Trend Indicator – based on domestic and international stock trend status at the start of each quarter – was negative entering April, indicating poor prospects for equities in the second quarter of 2018.

-In the Secular (years to decades) timeframe (Figs. 1 & 2), whether we are in a new Secular Bull or still in the Secular Bear, the long-term valuation of the market is simply too high to sustain rip-roaring multi-year returns.
+In the Secular (years to decades) timeframe (Figs. 1 & 2), the long-term valuation of the market is simply too high to sustain rip-roaring multi-year returns – but the market has entered the low end of the “mania” range, and all bets are off in a mania.
+The only thing certain in a mania is that it will end badly…someday.
 The Bull-Bear Indicator (months to years) is positive (Fig. 3), indicating a potential uptrend in the longer timeframe.
-In the intermediate timeframe, the Quarterly Trend Indicator (months to quarters) is positive for Q1, and the shorter (weeks to months) timeframe (Fig. 4) is negative.
-Therefore, with two of three indicators positive, the U.S. equity markets are rated as Neutral.
+In the intermediate timeframe, the Quarterly Trend Indicator (months to quarters) is negative for Q2, and the shorter (weeks to months) timeframe (Fig. 4) is positive.
+Therefore, with two indicators positive and one negative, the U.S. equity markets are rated as Neutral.

 In the markets:

 The ranking relationship (shown in Fig. 5) between the defensive SHUT sectors (“S”=Staples [a.k.a. consumer non-cyclical], “H”=Healthcare, “U”=Utilities and “T”=Telecom) and the offensive DIME sectors (“D”=Discretionary [a.k.a.
 Consumer Cyclical], “I”=Industrial, “M”=Materials, “E”=Energy), is one way to gauge institutional investor sentiment in the market.
-The average ranking of Defensive SHUT sectors rose sharply to 9.75 from the prior week’s 12.75, while the average ranking of Offensive DIME sectors was unchanged at 13.5 from the prior week.
-The Defensive SHUT sectors expanded their lead over the Offensive DIME sectors.
+The average ranking of Defensive SHUT sectors fell to 23.50 from the prior week’s 22.75, while the average ranking of Offensive DIME sectors sharply rose to 11.75 from the prior week’s 14.75, thanks in largely to a jump in the energy sector.
+The Offensive DIME sectors lead over the Defensive SHUT sectors rose to the greatest margin since February at 11.8.
 Note: these are “ranks”, not “scores”, so smaller numbers are higher ranks and larger numbers are lower ranks.

 If you have any questions about the FBIAS™ Fact-Based Investment Allocation Strategy portfolios, feel free to give your Anthony Capital, LLC advisor a call at 303-734-7178 or by scheduling a private virtual meeting/conference call.
 We work with clients from all over the country and would be happy to help.